revk/DaikinAC-Obsolete/README.md

-Control system for Daikin WiFi connected air conditioning units.
+# Control system for Daikin WiFi connected air conditioning units.

+# NOTE THIS IS MOSTLY OBSOLETE AS DAIKIN CHANGED TO CLOUD STUFF.

 Simple command line to update settings, and get info.